 Can I decline to accept cookies?

 You are not obliged to accept a cookie that we (or any other web server) send to you.
 Most browsers accept cookies automatically but you can modify the settings in your browser to turn off this feature.
-However, cookies are integral to some areas of the Website and to certain of our online services, so if you do choose not to accept cookies from us, you may not be able to utilise some areas of the Website and we may not be able to provide certain online services to you.
+However, cookies are integral to some areas of the website and to certain online services, so if you do choose not to accept cookies from us, you may not be able to utilise some areas of the website and we may not be able to provide these certain online services to you.

 How do I modify my browser to turn off ("disable") cookies?